mirochaj/ares/doc/contributing.rst

 Notice how crudely the earliest stages of the evolution are captured.
-This is because by default, the initial time-step is rather small.
+This is because by default, the initial time-step is rather large.
 To fix this,

 ::

     pf.update({'initial_timestep': 1e-8})

 and re-run.
+The earliest stages of the evolution should be well resolved given :math:`\Delta t = 10^{-8}`.

 Summary
 -------